VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

 We talked to a few of the plumbers who came out to unclog our drain.
 One thought he could put in a bigger pipe in the wall, but that wouldn't help the clogging or the size of the pipe that is in our slab.
 Another plumber talked about putting a pump in the pipe, but he wasn't sure of the result.

 The best way to stop laundry overflow is to use mesh lint catchers that attach to the end of your washing machine drain pipe.
 A strip of plastic tightens around the drain hose to keep the mesh sack from falling off.
 The mesh catches all of the lint coming out of the washer so that it doesn't go down your drain and cause clogs.

-Where to buy mesh lint catchers?
-I used to buy these at Walmart or Walgreens, but lately have had trouble finding them, so I bought them in bulk from Amazon.
+I used to buy these at Walmart or Walgreens but lately have had trouble finding them, so I bought them in bulk from Amazon.
 After seeing how much lint gets trapped by these, I can understand why my drains overflow!

 Types of Lint Catchers

 I'm always looking for a better solution, so I've checked hundreds of reviews online for how other people handle this problem and what lint catchers they use.
 So you don't have to spend that much time researching, I'm giving you the results of my research here.

 I use this kind because it seems to work best for me and looking at many reviews and the comments I've had from my readers, I think this is true for most people.
 Metal tends to catch more lint than nylon mesh and is easy to replace.
 They are inexpensive, but sometimes hard to find, so I buy mine in bulk from Amazon.

 - Pros: inexpensive, catches more lint, easy to replace.